camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ### Specify the Tenant Identifier via Deployment Descriptor

 In case of a process application, the deployment is specified by a [processes.xml]({{< relref "user-guide/process-applications/the-processes-xml-deployment-descriptor.md" >}}) Deployment Descriptor.
-Since the descriptor can contain multiple process-archives (i.e. deployments), the tenant identifier can be set on each process-archive as `tenantId` attribute.
+Since the descriptor can contain multiple process-archives (i.e., deployments), the tenant identifier can be set on each process-archive as `tenantId` attribute.

 ```xml
 <process-application